ASFHyP3/hyp3/README.md

 ### Create the HyP3 deployment

-You will need to add the deployment to the matrix in an existing GitHub Actions `deploy-*.yml` workflow (.github/workflows/) or create a new one for the deployment.
+You will need to add the deployment to the matrix in an existing GitHub Actions `deploy-*.yml` workflow located in the `.github/workflows/` directory, or create a new one for the deployment.
 If you need to create a new one, we recommend copying one of the existing workflows, and then updating all of the fields. as appropriate for your deployment.
 Also make sure to update the top-level `name` of the workflow and the name